Liraglutide for weight loss

 Liraglutide and tirzepatide are similar medications, as they both contain a GLP-1 receptor agonist.
 One of the biggest differences between the two is that tirzepatide is a dual agonist, which means it mimics a second hormone.
 Tirzepatide is a GLP-1 and glucose-dependent insulinotropic polypeptide (GIP) receptor agonist and GIP is thought to further enhance the effects of GLP-1 for appetite suppression.

-Mounjaro (tirzepatide) is available in the UK on private prescription or through selected GPs or an NHS weight loss management service, but this depends on your area.
+Mounjaro (tirzepatide) is available in the UK on private prescription or through selected GPs who can refer you to the local NHS weight loss management service if eligible, but this depends on your area.

 The main differences between liraglutide and tirzepatide (Mounjaro) are:

-- Brand names: Tirzepatide for weight loss is found under the name Mounjaro.
-It’s also used for type 2 diabetes under the same brand name but under a different dosage schedule.
+• brand names tirzepatide for weight loss is found under the name Mounjaro and it’s also used for type 2 diabetes under the same brand name but under a different dosage schedule

 We’ve also created a guide on the main differences between the different GLP-1 injections Wegovy, Mounjaro, and Ozempic so you can find out more about each one.